 OT for children?
 OT for children!

-Children learn best when they are having fun.
+Children learn best when they’re having fun!
 This tenet of learning theory is something we feel intuitively, but it is also supported by extensive research.
-A brain/body that is both easeful and alert is better able to take in, organize and respond to new information on an ongoing basis.
+A brain/body that is both at ease and alert is better able to take in, organize, and respond to new information on an ongoing basis.

 We serve children and youth who are having difficulties at home or at school.
-This includes children who are diagnosed with or at risk for learning disabilities, Autistic Spectrum Disorder, ADD/ADHD, Cerebral Palsy, genetic disorders, or any other physical or psychological conditions.
+This includes typically developing children as well as children who have learning disabilities, Autistic Spectrum Disorder, ADD/ADHD, Cerebral Palsy, genetic disorders, or any other physical or psychological conditions that impact function.

 The first step is a conversation.
-This usually takes place at the centre, without the child present.
-We will discuss your child’s strengths and areas of challenge, discuss goals for the future with you, and work together to create a plan that best serves your family.
+This usually takes place at the centre, without your child present.
+We will discuss your child’s strengths and areas of challenge and work together to create a plan that best serves your family.